-Figure 47.
+Figure 15.
 Non-Spiking Power Supply

 The output drivers should have a supply voltage, $V{DR}$ , that is within the range specified in the Operating Ratings table.
-This voltage should not exceed the $V{A}$ supply voltage.
+This voltage should not exceed the $V_A$ supply voltage and should never spice to a voltage greater than ( $V_A$ + 100 mV).

-If the power is applied to the device without an input clock signal present, the current drawn by the device might be below 200 mA.
-This is because the ADC08D1000 gets reset through clocked logic and its initial state is unknown.
+If the power is applied to the device without a clock signal present, the current drawn by the device might be below 200 mA.
+This is because the ADC08D502 gets reset through clocked logic and its initial state is random.
 If the reset logic comes up in the "on" state, it will cause most of the analog circuitry to be powered down, resulting in less than 100 mA of current draw.
 This current is greater than the power down current because not all of the ADC is powered down.
-The device current will be normal after the input clock is established.
+The device current will be normal after the clock is established.